 Royal Saudi Naval Forces (RSNF) Modernization

-The world’s largest yacht and probably the most expensive, the £400 million mega-yacht known only as Project Azzam, will measure 590 feet (180 meters) when it is completed, around 54ft (17.5m) longer than the Eclipse owned by Chelsea FC owner Roman Abramovich.
+The world’s largest yacht and probably the most expensive, the £400 million mega-yacht known initially as Project Azzam, would measure 590 feet (180 meters) when it is completed, around 54ft (17.5m) longer than the Eclipse owned by Chelsea FC owner Roman Abramovich.
 The Project Azzam yacht is longer than some cruise ships.
 It is rumored to have been commissioned by the Saudi Royal Family.

 Saudi Naval Expansion Program (SNEP II)

 The RSNF began working an initiative called the Saudi Naval Expansion Program (SNEP II), to replace its aging and outdated U.S.-built ships in their eastern fleet, homeported in Jubail.
 This massive purchase will include destroyers, patrol craft, helicopters, ground vehicles and other platforms, as well as warehouses and substantial upgrades to port infrastructure.
 The highest levels of the US Government and the Kingdom of Saudi Arabia (KSA) have engaged in an extensive dialogue on how best to modernize and increase the military capabilities of KSA to counter Iranian threats to block the Strait of Hormuz (SOH).
 Effective implementation of SNEP would relieve future deployment stress on U.S. assets in the Arabian Gulf, while possibly providing the RSNF with Arleigh Burke class destroyers to ensure the Strait of Hormuz remains an open passage for the 35 percent of the world's seaborne-traded oil.